lucagirardi/lucagirardi/README.md

 Hey there, Luca here!
-I am a doctoral student in aerial robotics at ETH Zürich.
+I am a doctoral student researching soft aerial robotics at ETH Zürich.

 🔭 I’m currently working on simulating the flight behavior of multirotors with flexible airframes.